Qingshan, Wuhan

-Qingshan District (青山区 (青山區, Qīngshān Qū, azure mountain)) forms part of the urban core of and is one of 13 urban districts of the prefecture-level city of Wuhan, the capital of Hubei Province, China.
+Qingshan District (青山区 (Qīngshān Qū)) is one of 13 urban districts of the prefecture-level city of Wuhan, the capital of Hubei Province, China.
 On the right bank of the Yangtze, it borders the districts of Wuchang (for a very small section) to the southwest and Hongshan to the east and south, except for Tianxing Island which lies due north of Qingshan; on the opposite bank it borders Jiang'an.

 Qingshan District has been described as Wuhan's industrial hub.

 Geography

 Administrative divisions

 As of 2015, Qingshan District administers ten subdistricts, one administrative committee and one economic development zone: